Steel Weight Calculator

 Steel weight calculator — How to calculate weight of steel

 Determining the weight of steel only takes a few steps to accomplish.
-First, we need to know the density of steel alloy we are using.
+First, we need to know the density of the steel alloy we are using.
 In our steel weight calculator, you will find the density values for each of the most common steel alloys listed in our calculator's Steel type part.
 You can also see them listed here in the table below:

 Carbon tool steel